w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to teach the learning outcomes:

 * Reflect with students about words that are difficult to understand based on audience and context, including jargon and words that require advanced reading ability.
-Emphasize that it is good practice to provide substitutions for those words when possible.
+Emphasize that it is best practice to provide substitutions for those words when possible.
 Demonstrate how to provide explanations when these words cannot be changed.
 For example, including a glossary of terms in the document.
 * Invite students to research alternatives to commonly used complex terms based on audience and context.
 Explain that it is best practice to minimize the use of such complex terms and substitute them with their corresponding alternative.
 * Provide text passages with clear language that is easy to read and understand.
 Compare those passages with others that are overly complex and harder to understand.
 Emphasize that clear writing is essential for some groups of people with disabilities to effectively use content, and also benefits all users.
 * Compare active versus passive voice in sentence structures.
 Explain how using direct language and clear identification of the source of the action improves understanding of the content.
 Explain how active voice improves overall accessibility and readability of the content.